 Homework Policy: Homework is a requirement for this class.
 Online homework will be completed with MyMathLab, which comes with a new copy of the textbook.
 Access to it can also be purchased directly from the website.
+In addition to the online homework, there will be several problem sets to hand in.

-MATLAB Assignments: MATLAB is a mathematical software program that is used throughout the science and engineering curricula.
-Two MATLAB assignments will be given during the semester; tutors are available to help students having difficulties in accordance with a posted schedule.
+MATLAB: MATLAB is a mathematical software program that is used throughout the science and engineering curricula.
+Tutors are available to help students having difficulties in accordance with a posted schedule.